Modify Email Messages

 **Parameters:**

-: Flag to indicate that you've manually handled the e-email and we should not continue to process this e-mail.
-If set totrue
+* `IsHandled`: Flag to indicate that you've manually handled the e-email and we should not continue to process this e-mail.
+If set to `true` it will not be passed by us to the standard E-mail functionality.&#x20;

 Here you can find a collection of examples on how to utilize this function to modify outgoing e-mails.

 This is an example for how you would build a listener that changes the subject of the e-mail item before being sent to the recipient.
-This example verifies that the source document is an invoice and then uses the Sell-to Customer No.
+This example verifies that the source document is an invoice and then uses the `Sell-to Customer No.` to build a new subject with the customer name and the invoice number.&#x20;

 [EventSubscriber(ObjectType::Codeunit, Codeunit::"GEDI PDF Function", 'OnBeforeSendEmailMessage', '', true, true)]